Why buy the Pilot Pro CNC Router?

 does not make it so.
 The Pilot Pro CNC is way above designs like shark, bulldog,

-Fireball, etc. These other machines are entry level so a comparison doesn't make
+Fireball, etc. These other machines are entry or hobby level so a comparison

-sense.
-The Pilot Pro compares more to professional milling drilling machines that
+doesn't make sense.
+The Pilot Pro compares to professional milling drilling

-can carry a 5th axis with a heavy duty spindle while backpacking a CO2 laser and
+machines that can carry a 5th axis with a heavy duty spindle while backpacking a

-carrying other options!
-We use the Same Rails, Same screws, Same design
+CO2 laser and carrying other options!
+We use the Same Rails, Same screws, Same

 You can see those others are not going to give you the performance you want and